Director and key staff

 Malcolm Airs was appointed a trustee of the Landmark Trust in 2007.
 He is Emeritus Professor of Conservation and the Historic Environment at the University of Oxford and recently retired as Vice-President of Kellogg College, Oxford.
 He has served on the advisory committees of English Heritage, the Heritage Lottery Fund and the National Trust, and is a trustee of the Oxford Preservation Trust.

 Doug Gurr is Vice President at Amazon UK.
 Prior to joining Amazon he was on the board of Asda.
 He started his career as an academic teaching maths and computing.
 After three years in the Civil Service he joined the consulting firm McKinsey & Company, where he became a partner and led the UK Retail Practice.
 He left to found Blueheath, the internet enabled stockless wholesaler, which was subsequently sold to Booker PLC.
 Doug is Chairman of the National Museums of Science and Industry.

 Sir Laurie Magnus

 Sir Laurie Magnus was appointed a trustee of the Landmark Trust in 2011.
-He has been Deputy Chairman of The National Trust since 2005.
+He was appointed Chairman of English Heritage on 1 September 2013.
+Prior to this appointment he had been Deputy Chairman of the National Trust since 2005 and an elected member of the Trust’s Council since 2003.
 He has worked in the investment banking industry for over thirty-five years, specialising in corporate financial advice, and is currently Deputy Chairman (Europe) of Evercore Partners LLP.
 He is a non-executive director of four investment trusts, Deputy Chairman of the Windsor Leadership Trust and a trustee of B-eat.